Octagon - A Minimal Arcade Game with Maximum Challenge Review

 Octagon is a minimal arcade game where you have to move fast or be left behind.
 As the floor moves beneath you, spin your world around to dodge speed bumps.
 Flip upside-down to avoid holes, surf on top of the Octagon—whatever you can do to survive the mad race through this trippy 8-sided tunnel.
 An energizing soundtrack by Sqeepo and psychedelic color bursts keep you in the zone on your race to the finish.
 But with each round over after just 60 seconds, only super-fast reflexes will beat this very challenging game.

-- NEW: Endless mode
+- Classic, Endless and NEW Daily mode

 - Unlimited number of randomly generated levels